Title: Creativity Thrives in Commerce

 Creative Experience

 As somebody who spends a large percentage of the day designing in pixels and lines of code, it has been refreshing to approach business development from a different creative perspective.
 The project has allowed me to adopt my artist persona and explore elements of the project in different mediums.
-Being able to create an environment utilising physical strength, different tools, and working in different weather conditions using nature as canvas has allowed me to appreciate the elements of discovery and surprise that come part and parcel in garden design.
+Being able to create an environment utilising physical strength, and different tools, and working in different weather conditions using nature as canvas has allowed me to appreciate the elements of discovery and surprise that come part and parcel in garden design.
 This is in stark contrast to my usual prescriptive design process.
 Combining a love for heritage and arts, the project has taken many different forms, from the start of the living art installation, through to printmaking, photography, film, and textiles.

 Biography and links